 - Enables the agreement of the all-important live date

-A project plan should be much more than a roadmap though; to give a client a complete view of a project, it should be combined with an estimate and a statement of work too.
+- A project plan should be much more than a roadmap; to give a client a complete view of a project, it should be combined with an estimate and a statement of work too.

-You need a project plan to show your approach – how you’re going to take a project from initiation, to project close – and the process you’ll take to get there.
-It’s important for clients to buy into the project process so that they understand the limitations and scope of the work.
+- Get more out of your project plan by presenting it.
+Don’t waste all of your effort making something that only you’ll see.
+Get more out of it by turning it into a presentation for clients so that they can better understand the limitations and scope of the work.
 It’ll also help them understand if the proposed work will deliver what they want and if the process you’re proposing will get the results they’re paying for.

 The 5 Big Project Plan Brief Questions

-But before you get started on creating the project plan, you need to understand the project’s brief—what you’re trying to do and achieve.
-Without understanding the project’s goals and brief, there’s no way to deliver them.
-As a minimum, you need to be clear on:
+Before you get started on creating the project plan, you need to understand the project’s brief—what you’re trying to achieve.
+Without understanding the project goal, there’s no way to deliver on it.
+At a minimum, you need to be clear on: